Featured Comment:

 Place the pork in the flour and coat both sides.

-Once golden and cooked all the way through, transfer to a wire rack to drain the excess oil and rest for a few minutes.
+Once golden and cooked all the way through, transfer to a wire rack to drain the excess oil and allow to rest for 3-5 minutes before cutting.

 Cut the tonkatsu into slices and serve with your homemade sauce and choice of sides.